HumairAK/gamedevlog/vector_basics_in_unity.md

 ![image](./assets/vector_basics_in_unity/3.png)

 In this new example we have another object, the blue cube.
 Let's call this blue cube the "enemy".
-As the illustration suggests, what if we want to calculate the distance from the player and the enemy? same with direction.
-Before the distance/direction from origin to player was implicit by the call to `player.transform.position`.
+Looking at the illustration suggests, what if we want to calculate the distance from the player and the enemy? same with direction.
+Before, the distance/direction from origin to player was implicit by the call to `player.transform.position`.
 We can get a similar result for the enemy player by doing something like `enemy.transform.position` like so:

 ```c#
     public GameObject enemy;